Versal/versal-gadget-launchers/README.md

 ## Player Events

-Events triggered by the player
+Events triggered by the player.

 ### environmentChanged